Norfolk State visits Wyoming following Walker’s 24-point showing - WTOP News

 Laramie, Wyoming; Sunday, 4 p.m.
 EST

-BOTTOM LINE: Wyoming plays Norfolk State after Leland Walker scored 24 points in Wyoming’s 78-70 loss to the Sam Houston Bearkats.
+BOTTOM LINE: Wyoming hosts Norfolk State after Leland Walker scored 24 points in Wyoming’s 78-70 loss to the Sam Houston Bearkats.

-The Cowboys are 4-0 on their home court.
-Wyoming is 4-0 in games decided by 10 or more points.
+The Cowboys are 4-0 in home games.
+Wyoming is the MWC leader with 40.0 rebounds per game led by Abou Magassa averaging 6.0.

-The Spartans have gone 0-2 away from home.
-Norfolk State averages 75.8 points and has outscored opponents by 12.0 points per game.
+The Spartans are 0-2 on the road.
+Norfolk State ranks fourth in the MEAC shooting 31.9% from 3-point range.

-Wyoming averages 86.6 points, 22.8 more per game than the 63.8 Norfolk State allows.
-Norfolk State has shot at a 44.4% clip from the field this season, 4.5 percentage points above the 39.9% shooting opponents of Wyoming have averaged.
+Wyoming makes 46.8% of its shots from the field this season, which is 8.3 percentage points higher than Norfolk State has allowed to its opponents (38.5%).
+Norfolk State averages 75.8 points per game, 4.6 more than the 71.2 Wyoming gives up.

-TOP PERFORMERS: Nasir Meyer is scoring 11.8 points per game and averaging 4.2 rebounds for the Cowboys.
-Uriyah Rojas is averaging 2.2 made 3-pointers.
+TOP PERFORMERS: Uriyah Rojas averages 2.2 made 3-pointers per game for the Cowboys, scoring 10.0 points while shooting 64.7% from beyond the arc.
+Nasir Meyer is shooting 42.5% and averaging 11.8 points.

-Anthony McComb III is scoring 14.8 points per game and averaging 4.8 rebounds for the Spartans.
+Anthony McComb III is shooting 40.8% and averaging 14.8 points for the Spartans.
 Elijah Jamison is averaging 13.2 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.